mondesirm/social-app/README.md

 ## Contributors
 - BAERT Romain
-- BENADJEMIA Jehane
 - MONDESIR Malik
 - PERRADIN Nicolas

 # Installation
 1. The project contains 3 main folders which are: `client/`, `server/` and `socket/`.
-2. In the `client/` and `server/` folders, you will need to rename the `.env.sample` file to `.env` and fill it with your credentials if necessary.
+2. In the root folder, you will need to rename the `.env.example` file to `.env` and fill it with your credentials if necessary.
 3. In each of them, run the following command: `npm install && npm start`.

 > Experimental: create fixtures with `node server/initDB.js` (usage will be displayed)